bobandbobby/lavalol/README.md

 ## Purpose

-BaldMan LavaSrc is a fork with a simple yet effective goal: provide an alternative method to interact with audio sources like Spotify and Apple Music, Deezer without the hassle of managing API keys.
+BaldMan LavaSrc is a fork with a simple yet effective goal: provide an alternative method to interact with audio sources like Spotify and Apple Music, Deezer without the hassle of managing API keys or master keys

 ## Key Features